 Intake Fee: $50.00

-Based on restorative principles and practices that help the offender build empathy and understanding for victims of crime.
-Group activities were adapted from activities developed by the U.S. Department of Justice’s Office of Victims of Crime and the Richmond Peace Education Center.
+Based on restorative principles and practices that help the offender build empathy and understanding for victims of crime, the Restorative Justice Class offers group activities and discussions that were adapted from activities developed by the U.S. Department of Justice’s Office of Victims of Crime and the Richmond Peace Education Center.
 Students focus on the harmful effects of crime and the process of victimization, while learning about accountability and healthy decision-making.
 The classes are presented over six weeks in weekly, two hour sessions.
-Youth must attend all six sessions to complete the program.
+Youth must attend all sessions to complete the program.
 Parent(s)/guardian(s) may be required to attend one or more sessions of this course.
+As an alternate option, a client may qualify to participate in a Restorative Conference, an interactive, facilitator-led group discussion involving the offender, victim, family members, and others affected, allowing for increased empathy and understanding.
+A list of the offender’s harm-repairing obligations is created by all participants and distributed to all attending the circle.
+The offender is then responsible for completing all obligations.
+Parent(s) / guardian(s) must attend the circle with the client.

 Substance Abuse Services